Atlantic hurricane: Description

 An Atlantic hurricane is a type of tropical cyclone that forms in the Atlantic Ocean.
 They occur primarily between June and November.
-The terms "hurricane", "typhoon", and "tropical cyclone" can be used interchangeably to describe this weather phenomenon.
-These storms are continuously rotating around a low pressure center, which causes stormy weather across a large area, which is not limited to just the eye of the storm.
-They are organized systems of clouds and thunderstorms that originate over tropical or subtropical waters and have closed low-level circulation, and should not be confused with tornadoes, which are another type of cyclone.
-They form over low pressure systems.
+These storms are continuously rotating around a low-pressure center, which causes stormy weather across a large area, which is not limited to just the eye of the storm.
+They are organized systems of clouds and thunderstorms that originate over tropical or subtropical waters and have closed low-level circulation and should not be confused with tornadoes, which are another type of cyclone.
+They form over low-pressure systems.

 In the North Atlantic and the Eastern Pacific, the term "hurricane" is used, whereas "typhoon" is used in the Western Pacific near Asia.
 The more general term "cyclone" is used in the rest of the ocean basins, namely the South Pacific and Indian Ocean.

 Tropical storms have one-minute maximum sustained winds of at least 39 mph (34 knots, 17 m/s, 63 km/h), while hurricanes must achieve the target of one-minute maximum sustained winds that is 75 mph or more (64 knots, 33 m/s, 119 km/h).
 The United States National Hurricane Center (NHC) monitors tropical weather systems for the North Atlantic Basin and issues reports, watches, and warnings; it is considered to be one of the Regional Specialized Meteorological Centers for tropical cyclones, as defined by the World Meteorological Organization.